top of page

 The Willowwood Foundation primarily supports restoration and garden projects at the Willowwood Arboretum, and provides annual grants for horticultural interns, garden maintenance and restoration and plantings for the gardens and key collections.

-The Willowwood Foundation celebrated the “Lilac Party” tradition of Hal Tubbs and Dr. Ben Blackburn the third Sunday of May each year as its primary fundraiser.
+The Willowwood Foundation celebrated the “Lilac Party” tradition the first Sunday of May each year as its primary fundraiser.
 However, during the Covid years, the Lilac Party was suspended and in 2023 the Board of Trustees decided to initiate a musical event “Sounds of Sculpture” on September 10, 2023.

 In partnership with the Morris County Park Commission, a topical horticulture lecture series – The Tubbs Lecture – is offered annually in late Spring honoring the memory of Robert and Henry Tubbs, owners of Willowwood.